Grand Central Oyster Bar & Restaurant: Architecture

 Its architecture features the vaulted, Guastavino tiled ceilings common in the era of its construction.
 The archway in front of the restaurant is also famous for an acoustical quirk making it a whispering gallery by which someone standing in one corner can hear someone standing in the opposite corner perfectly no matter how softly they speak.

 Branches

 Two Japanese branches have opened in Tokyo.
 The first, the GCOBR Shinagawa, is located on the 4th floor of Atre Shinagawa in the Shinagawa Station.
 The second, GCOBR Marunouchi, is located in Marunouchi MY PLAZA near Tokyo Station.
-A small branch is located in Terminal C at Newark Liberty International Airport.
+A small branch was located in Terminal C at Newark Liberty International Airport, but closed in about 2021.